Baking soda for gray hair

 The Only Baking Soda Recipe You Need for Grey Hair

-Talking about using baking soda on grey hair, the internet is flooded with several DIY recipes, which can be drying and damaging in the long term if used wrong measurements.
+Talking about using baking soda on grey hair, the internet is flooded with several DIY recipes, which can be drying and damaging in the long term if the wrong measurements are made.

 In this post, I will share how baking soda can be used in a safe way using the scientifically proven method so that it will be least damaging to gray hair and will brighten gray hair removing the yellow by clarifying the scalp and hair strands.